Connect with Point of View to get exclusive commentary and updates

 Tuesday, February 10, 2026

 Host Kerby Anderson speaks with first time guest Jonathan Tepper.
-From the slums of Madrid, they’ll discuss Mission Work, Social Issues, Addiction, and Jonathan’s book, Shooting Up.
-And in the second hour, Kerby brings us today’s top stories.
+From the slums of Madrid, Jonathan watched his family minister to the most desperate.
+He and Kerby will discuss mission work, social issues, addiction, and Jonathan’s new book, Shooting Up.
+Then in the second hour, Kerby brings us today’s top stories.

 Please call us at 800-351-1212 or contact us on Facebook at facebook.com/pointofviewradio with your opinion or comments.